vndly/bleacons/README.md

 ### Beacon Reading:

 A `BeaconReading` is the result provided by a reading mode instance.
-It contains the beacon that has been read, the RSSI value of the reading (in db) and the timestamp when the reading took place.
+It contains the beacon from where the signal has been received, the RSSI value of the reading (in db) and the timestamp when the reading took place.

 ## Example

 The project provides a sample module to help understand how to use the library.
-Here is a more simplified example that implements an activity that uses a windowed based reading mode to scan for beacons:
+Here is a more simplified example that implements an activity that uses a window based reading mode to scan for beacons:

 ```java
  public class Example extends Activity implements ReadingModeWindow.Listener, BeaconManagerObserver